KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 3. See the Debug Printf output in Launcher window:
 ![Vkconfig Result](images/vkconfig_result.png)

-### Debug Printf messages from Validation Layers via Environment Variables
-With validation layers installed or available, you can set environment variables that will enable the display of any Debug Printf messages that your program generates.
-Setting the following environment variables and then running your program should send any Debug Printf messages it generates to stdout:

-* Set VK_LAYER_PATH to directory containing KHRONOS_validation layer (i.e.
-/VulkanSDK/<SDK version>/bin)
-* Set VK_INSTANCE_LAYERS to VK_LAYER_KHRONOS_validation
-* Set VK_LAYER_ENABLES to
-VK_VALIDATION_FEATURE_ENABLE_DEBUG_PRINTF_EXT
-* Set VK_LAYER_DISABLES to VK_VALIDATION_FEATURE_DISABLE_ALL_EXT
-* Set DEBUG_PRINTF_TO_STDOUT to true
-* Run your program

 ### Debug Printf Format String

 The format string for this implementation of debug printf is more restricted than the traditional printf format string.